jible/121-Final-Project-TypeScript/README.md

 - No major changes were made.

 ### Internationalization
 Our code was changed in order to use JSON files for the specific languages the user wishes to read.
-We developed buttons with the specific languages, however since we figured it might be difficult to translate a lot of the buttons, we decided to just use the language translation through console logs.
-We then developed the buttons in the main gameplay into the language chosen by the player.
+Our game doesn't feature much text but we converted all string literals to instead refer to a specific localization class that stores the corresponding strings from the JSON files we made.

 If you so choose to add another language; follow these steps:
 1. Create a JSON file with these specific JSON lines: